Risks to consider when buying a car

 *This example is for illustrative purposes only.

-In the example above, after two years, your car would be worth $8,520 less than what you owe on your car loan.
+After 2 years, your car will be worth $8,520 less than what you owe on your car loan.
 It takes longer to get out of a negative equity situation in a long-term loan.

-If something unexpected happens and you need to sell your car quickly, you may lose money.
-If your car is worth less than the amount you owe on your loan, you might have to borrow money to cover the difference between what you can sell your car for and what you still owe on it.
+If you need to sell your car quickly, you may lose money.
+For example, you sell your car, which is worth less than what you owe on your car loan.
+You might have to borrow money to cover the difference.

 Risks associated with long-term car loans